Painkiller 2004 Linux Game Server in Docker

 Note that Painkiller GameSpy backend is outdated which can cause issues with the NATNEG protocol.
 Thus, we must map the same Docker ports on the container and the host and also change the port in the Painkiller config.ini.
 For instance, with this command the client will get errors when connecting to your server via the in-game browser:

-Docker container port.
+Pay attention that we map the3456 port on the host to the 3455 Docker container port.
 The clinet will get the following error:

-Nevertheless, a clinet should be able to connect to your server by running manually the /connect ip:port
+Nevertheless, a clinet should be able to connect to your server by running manually the /connect ip:port command in the game console.

-port is mapped from the docker engine to the host system, but this is not an address translation, but simply a port mapping.
-Apparently, NATNEG is trying to negotiate through port 3455
+It seems that the game tells OpenSpy that it is up on port 3455, while 3456 port is mapped from the docker engine to the host system, but this is not an address translation, but simply a port mapping.
+Apparently, NATNEG is trying to negotiate through port 3455 when the negotiation should be through 3456.

 The below commands work and do not produce connection errors.